Quantitative equidistribution of eigenvalues of Random Normal Matrices in the Wasserstein distance: Background

 which has covariance kernel $K(z, w) = e^{L z \overline{w}}$.
 One may consider the point process given by the random zero set $\mathcal{Z} ( f_L) = \left\{ z_1, z_2, \dots \right\}$.
 It is known to be a homogeneous point process with first intensity $\rho_1(z) = \frac{L}{\pi} dz$.

-The rest of point processes considered here belong to the class of Determinantal Point Processes (DPPs).
+A particularly studied class of point processes is that of Determinantal Point Processes (DPPs).
 They are the ones whose joint intensities are given by a determinant $\rho_k (x_1, \dots, x_k) = \det(K(x_i, x_j))$ for some kernel $K: M\times M \to \mathbb{C}$ that we will further assume to be Hermitian.

 If the kernel is locally square integrable on $M^2$ one can consider the operator

 When $\mathcal{K}$ is a projection operator over some $L^2$ vector subspace, we will say that $\Xi$ is a projection DPP.
 If this subspace has the form $\overline{\operatorname{span}} \left\{ f_n \right\}$ with $\left\{ f_n \right\}$ orthonormal then the kernel $K$ can be written $K(x, y) = \sum f_n(x) \overline{f_n(y)}$ almost everywhere.